Acquired and Inherited Traits - Difference & Meaning

 Sir Gregor John Mendel used the following inheritance laws to explain the hereditary traits:

-This law states that during the formation of gametes, two copies of every hereditary character segregate so that offspring or F2 generation get one character from each parent or F1 generation.
+The law of segregation states that during the formation of gametes, two copies of every hereditary character segregate so that offspring or F2 generation get one character from each parent or F1 generation.

 In a current study we get to know that Lamarck was not fully wrong, because according to the researchers of Columbia University Medical Center, the roundworms have the quality of resistance from a special virus so they handed that protection down to their offspring for the next generations.